-The AMA hosted a panel with a group of health experts and leaders in minority communities across the nation to discuss their experiences with COVID-19.
+On April 2, 2020, the AMA hosted a panel as part of its Prioritizing Equity webinar series.
+Health experts and leaders in minority communities across the nation to discuss their experiences with COVID-19.

 April 2, 2020

 Dr. Maybank: Good evening, everyone.
 My name is Dr. Aletha Maybank.
 I am chief health equity officer at the American Medical Association [AMA], and I'm over the Center for Health Equity.
 Our mission at the Center for Health Equity is to strengthen and amplify and sustain, AMA’s work, the American Medical Association's work, to eliminate health disparities, improve health outcomes, as well as close gaps.
 Which we know are rooted in historical and contemporary injustices and discrimination.
 And our approaches we go forward with are one, embedding equity in our practice and process and action and innovation, building alliances and sharing power via meaningful engagement.

 Ensuring equitable opportunities and conditions and innovation for marginalized and minoritized communities, pushing upstream to the structural and social determinants of health and making sure that we're addressing all of those as well.
 And then creating pathways for truth, reconciliation and healing for AMA's past.
 So, welcome.
 I want to thank our esteemed panelists for being here.
 I want to thank all of you who are tuned in to listen to the conversation tonight.